Protocell: Membrane transport

 Environmental effects have been suggested to trigger conditions under which a transport of larger molecules, such as DNA and RNA, across the membranes of protocells is possible.
 For example, it has been proposed that electroporation resulting from lightning strikes could enable such transport.
 Electroporation is the rapid increase in bilayer permeability induced by the application of a large artificial electric field across the membrane.
 During electroporation, the lipid molecules in the membrane shift position, opening up a pore (hole) that acts as a conductive pathway through which hydrophobic molecules like nucleic acids can pass the lipid bilayer.
 A similar transfer of content across protocells and with the surrounding solution can be caused by freezing and subsequent thawing.
 This could, for instance, occur in an environment in which day and night cycles cause recurrent freezing.
 Laboratory experiments have shown that such conditions allow an exchange of genetic information between populations of protocells.
 This can be explained by the fact that membranes are highly permeable at temperatures slightly below their phase transition temperature.
 If this point is reached during the freeze-thaw cycle, even large and highly charged molecules can temporarily pass the protocell membrane.

 Some molecules or particles are too large or too hydrophilic to pass through a lipid bilayer even under these conditions, but can be moved across the membrane through fusion or budding of vesicles, events which have also been observed for freeze-thaw cycles.
 This may eventually have led to mechanisms that facilitate movement of molecules to the inside of the protocell (endocytosis) or to release its contents into the extracellular space (exocytosis).

+Biomolecular condensates as protocells

+In origin‑of‑life research, biomolecular condensates—dynamic, membraneless compartments formed by liquid–liquid phase separation of polymers such as proteins and nucleic acids—have been proposed as plausible protocell models that could concentrate and organize prebiotic chemistry without a lipid membrane.
+Such coacervate‑like droplets create localized microenvironments that facilitate molecular crowding and selective enrichment of reactants, potentially lowering barriers to primitive catalysis and reaction networks important for early evolution.
+The concept of condensate‑based protocells extends early coacervation theories and finds support in modern work showing how phase‑separated droplets can act as compartmentalized reaction centers for nucleic acids or peptides.
+Recent experimental studies further reveal that external stimuli, including UV illumination, can modify the material properties and stability of condensates: for example, UV‑induced thymine dimerization within DNA‑based condensates alters their mechanochemistry and fusion dynamics, leading to transitions between liquid‑like behaviour and more arrested, solid‑like architectures and promoting the formation of stable, compartmentalized droplets that resist coalescence and environmental fluctuations.
+Such optically programmable crosslinks within condensates suggest mechanisms by which phase‑separated protocell analogues could persist or evolve under prebiotic conditions, offering a potential pathway for stabilizing early biochemical reaction compartments.